 2.1 The size, composition and available capabilities of the Board are evaluated annually in order to assure they are able to carry out their duties properly.
-This has oversight of Group.
+This has oversight of the UK&I Division and the Royal BAM Group.
 2.1.4 Board members have specific professional and educational qualifications and maintain their knowledge on an ongoing basis.